is now available! Read about the new features and fixes from November.

 Accessing an existing Docker or Minikube instance from a container

-• Docker-from-Docker - Also known as "Docker-outside-of-Docker", this illustrates how you can use the Docker (or Moby) CLI in your dev container to connect to your host's Docker daemon by bind mounting the Docker Unix socket.
+• Docker outside of Docker - Illustrates how you can use the Docker (or Moby) CLI in your dev container to connect to your host's Docker daemon by bind mounting the Docker Unix socket.
 Lower overhead and can reuse your machine's cache, but has bind mounting limitations.

-• Docker-from-Docker Compose - Variation of Docker-from-Docker for situations where you are using Docker Compose instead of a single Dockerfile.
+• Docker outside of Docker Compose - Variation of Docker outside of Docker for situations where you are using Docker Compose instead of a single Dockerfile.

-• Kubernetes - Local Configuration - Takes the Docker-from-Docker model and adds kubectl and Helm to illustrate how you can access a local Minikube or Docker provided Kubernetes cluster.
+• Kubernetes - Local Configuration - Takes the Docker outside of Docker model and adds kubectl and Helm to illustrate how you can access a local Minikube or Docker provided Kubernetes cluster.

-There is also documentation on the Docker-in-Docker, Docker-from-Docker, and Kubernetes install scripts that you can reuse and are referenced by the samples above.
+There is also documentation on the Docker-in-Docker, Docker outside of Docker, and Kubernetes install scripts that you can reuse and are referenced by the samples above.

 Mounting host volumes with Docker from inside a container